fst0pped/RCTrandomiser/README.md

 ###Features still to add
 - ~~Replace globals with session variables~~
-- Download .csv files of members/exclusions/pairings
+- Download .csv files of members/exclusions/pairings [in progress]
 - Remove list items (all lists)
-- Disable/re-enable members without deleting (e.g. "I'm on holiday this week, can I skip this session?") [in progress]
+- ~~Disable/re-enable members without deleting (e.g. "I'm on holiday this week, can I skip this session?")~~
 - ~~Rewrite error messages so they are handled consistently~~
 - Style and layout (including layout template for header information)